 - Provides 6 months of interest and penalty relief for businesses to file and make payments for the majority of provincially administered taxes.

 - Makes available Workplace Safety and Insurance Board (WSIB) deferrals for employers for up to 6 months.

 - Increases the Employer Health Tax exemption for 2020.

 - Includes energy savings – see Energy savings for individuals and businesses.

 - Amended regulation to restrict delivery trucks from operating during off-peak hours to ensure smooth and timely supply-chain operations.

 - Offers a new free 511 app, providing truck drivers immediate access to the information they need to stay safe, fed and rested while delivering essential goods across the province.

 - Granting extensions on expiry dates for driver's licenses, vehicle and carrier products and services.

 Ontario-Canada Emergency Commercial Rent Assistance Program (OECRA)

 Partnering with the Canadian government on its Canada Emergency Commercial Rent Assistance (CECRA) program, to provide forgivable loans to eligible commercial property owners experiencing potential rent shortfalls.
-To qualify, owners are required to reduce the rent of small business tenants for April to July 2020 by at least 75% and agree to not issue any evictions for 3 months.
+To qualify, owners are required to reduce the rent of small business tenants by at least 75%, for a period of three to six months between April and September 2020.

 COVID-19 Energy Assistance Program for Small Businesses (CEAP-SB)